BAGBOY555/Rename-Bot-1/README.md

 # Rename-Bot
-This is a very simple Telegram Files Rename Bot by [@AbirHasan2005](https://t.me/AbirHasan2005).
+This is a very simple Telegram Files Rename Bot
 ## Features
 - Rename Videos, Files or Audios.
 - Permanent Custom Thumbnail Support.